EdwardSnyder-NOAA/container-scripts/README.md

    Note:
    - example-dir is the location of a writable directory with disk space available.

-2. After the Intel sandbox is built, run the following to build the externalized spack-stack with the Intel sandbox:
+2. After the Intel sandbox is built, run the following from the modulefiles directory to build the externalized spack-stack with the Intel sandbox compilers:
    ```
    python3 convert-modules.py -i $img -o $PWD/spack-stack-1.9.2 -s /path/to/intel-sandbox [-d <list,of,dirs>]
    ```